Starover Blue: The Labyrinth Suite E.P. (2013)

 The Labyrinth Suite E.P. was originally released under the band's previous name, Cartoon Bar Fight.
 The three tracks, Mechropolis, Into the Labyrinth, and Saturnine challenged the band's ‘folk’ moniker altogether, showing a side that delved more into futuristic psych-rock and dark synth-pop.
 Remixed and remastered versions of these tracks appear on Spacegeist.

 Reincarnate (2012)

 Reincarnate, the band's first LP, was originally released under the band's previous name, Cartoon Bar Fight.
 The eleven-track concept album, which focuses on themes of death and rebirth, was described as eerie, cerebral, and inquisitive, as opposed to depressing or macabre.
 It veers from folk into "experimental soundscapes" with heavier rock sections, while still retaining many softer moments.

 Tell All the Children E.P.
 (2011)

 Tell All the Children E.P. was originally released under the band's previous name, Cartoon Bar Fight.
 Several tracks are no longer available online.

-In Other Media
+In other media

 In 2017 Starover Blue was featured in the short film Waltzing Tilda with their songs 'Golden Hour' and 'A Flower in Space'.